 A Member shall not be subject to the Pecuniary Interest provisions where the interest is solely related to the Members employment.

-The Secretary, DEPI or delegate and Secretary, DEPI may nominate observers to attend meetings of the TEP.
+The CEO, VFA or delegate may nominate observers to attend meetings of the TEP.
 Observers may participate in discussions at the invitation of the Chair.

 The TEP meets as required by the Chair.

 Meeting agendas will be circulated at least five business days prior to the relevant meeting.

 Meetings are managed by the Chair who will determine the pace and length of deliberations on agenda items.
 The Chair will ensure that every Member has adequate opportunity to participate in the discussions.

 Minutes of meetings will be circulated to the Members or alternate Members for comment no more than ten working days after the meeting.
 Minutes from previous meetings should be formally adopted at the following meeting.

 The TEP may consider translocation applications, risk assessments and other business out-of-session or in meetings, as determined by the Chair.
 Translocation applications and associated documents for consideration will be distributed in accordance with these ToR.